dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core.md

 By extending the above example with a few more useful `HttpHandler` functions to return JSON, XML, HTML or even templated (DotLiquid) views someone could create a very powerful ASP.NET Core functional web framework, which could be easily seen as an MVC replacement for F# developers.

-This is exactly what I did and I named it [ASP.NET Core Lambda](https://github.com/dustinmoris/AspNetCore.Lambda), because I simply couldn't think of a more descriptive or cooler name.
+This is exactly what I did and I named it [ASP.NET Core Lambda](https://github.com/dustinmoris/AspNetCore.Lambda), because I simply couldn't think of a more descriptive or &quot;cooler&quot; name.
 It is a functional ASP.NET Core micro framework and I've built it primarily for my own use.
 It is still very early days and in alpha testing, but I already use it for two of my private projects and it works like a charm.

 ### How does it compare to other .NET web frameworks

-Now you might ask yourself how this compares to other .NET web frameworks and particularly to Suave (since I've borrowed a lot of ideas from Suave and from Scott Wlaschin's blog).
+Now you might ask yourself how does this compare to other .NET web frameworks and particularly to Suave (since I've borrowed a lot of ideas from Suave and from Scott Wlaschin's blog)?

 I think this table explains it very well: